-Below are links to the products I have used before, on this project and other metal leafing projects.
+Below are links to the products I have used before, on this project, and on other metal leafing projects.
 The difference is in the size of your project.
-Small kits are available for smaller jobs but if you’re tackling a massive project like this one, you will want to buy individual adhesive and sealant.
+Small kits are available for smaller jobs, but if you’re tackling a massive project like this one, you will want to buy individual adhesives and sealants.

 - Imitation Gold Leaf Sheets

 - Sealant for the Gold Leaf (for large projects… furniture) Also can be used on metallic paint finishes.

 - Artist Brushes (Don’t use your expensive brushes)

 For Smaller Projects

 - Gold Leaf Kit (small projects)

 *Gold leafing can be applied to almost any surface that is clean and free of debris.
 Wood, glass, ceramic, metal, fabric, painted canvas, etc.